|Dr Neil Thorman|

 MBChB, DRCOG, DFFP, MRCGP

 Dr Ullah joined the Practice in August 2015 although she originally did her GP Registrar training with the Practice in 2005.
-She has special interests in Palliative Care, Sexual Health and Learning Disabilities.
+She has special interests in Palliative Care, Learning Disabilities and works closely with the local care home.

 |Dr Sarah Yacomeni|